raid-guild/handbook/docs/rips.md

 Once you have completed the preceding steps, double check to make sure you and your team have everything you need to make an official proposal to the DAO

-Next, refer to the proposal process above to request funding for your RIP.
+Next, refer to the proposal process below to request funding for your RIP.

 By following these steps, your Proposal will receive far more feedback and have a much higher chance of being passed.